How to Stop Being Too Busy With Mindfulness

 Mindfulness works by interrupting autopilot habits such as multitasking, overcommitting, and compulsive checking.
 The practical mechanism is pause, notice, choose: pause the reaction, notice body and thought signals, then choose the next useful action.

 In plain terms, mindfulness gives your nervous system a tiny reset window.
-You may feel the shoulders drop after an exhale, then realize the “urgent” message can wait five minutes.
+You might exhale, feel your cheeks still warm after a walk, and realize the “urgent” request can wait until you have actually chosen your next step.
 The technical idea is attention regulation, which means repeatedly bringing attention back after it wanders.

-A meta-analysis of randomized trials found that mindfulness-based stress reduction produced a moderate reduction in stress, with an effect size of 0.54 across 29 studies source.
+A meta-analysis of randomized trials found that mindfulness-based stress reduction produced a moderate reduction in stress, with an effect size of 0.54 across 29 studies JAMA study.
 A 2019 employee mindfulness review also found reductions in stress and burnout.
 Evidence supports mindfulness as a stress skill, not a guarantee.

 For overloaded people, mindfulness usually works best when it is paired with real workload choices, while time management alone can miss the body’s early warning signs.